Integrating Kubernetes into Traditional Infrastructure with HA Egress Gateway

 Requirements

-In order to send traffic to Egress nodes, Cilium needs to make use of network-facing interfaces and IP addresses present on the designated gateway nodes.
+Cilium must use network-facing interfaces and IP addresses on the designated gateway nodes to send traffic to Egress nodes.
 These interfaces and IP addresses must be provisioned and configured by the operator based on their networking environment.
-The process is highly-dependent on said networking environment —for example, in AWS/EKS, and depending on the requirements, this may mean creating one or more Elastic Network Interfaces with one or more IP addresses and attaching them to instances that serve as gateway nodes so that AWS can adequately route traffic flowing from and to the instances.
+The process is highly dependent on said networking environment.
+For example, in AWS/EKS, and depending on the requirements, this may mean creating one or more Elastic Network Interfaces with one or more IP addresses and attaching them to instances that serve as gateway nodes so that AWS can adequately route traffic flowing from and to the instances.
 Other cloud providers have similar networking requirements and constructs.

-Additionally, the enablement of the egress gateway feature requires that both (BPF) masquerading and the kube-proxy replacement be enabled in the Cilium configuration.
+Enabling the egress gateway feature requires enabling both (BPF) masquerading and the kube-proxy replacement in the Cilium configuration.

 High Availability and Health Checks

-In order to achieve a highly available configuration, the operator needs to specify multiple gateway nodes in a policy.
-In a scenario in which multiple gateway nodes are specified, and whenever a given node is detected as being unhealthy, Cilium will remove it from the pool of gateway nodes so that traffic stops being forwarded to it.
+The operator must specify multiple gateway nodes in a policy to achieve a highly available configuration.
+In a scenario where multiple gateway nodes are specified, and whenever a given node is detected as unhealthy, Cilium will remove it from the pool of gateway nodes so traffic stops being forwarded to it.
 The period used for the health checks can be configured in the Cilium Helm values:

 Setup